iamfuzz/workshop-sample/content/30_workshop_app_ci_cd/30_pipeline.md

 ```

 {{% notice info %}}
-This step takes approximately 1 minute and if successfully, you should see the message as below.
+This step takes approximately 1 minute and if successful, you should see the message as below.
 {{% /notice %}}

 <pre>